goldim/ugpa.completer/README.md

 In the future I gonna leave `qx.ui.list.List` implementation because `qx.ui.menu.Menu` lacks some functionality which can't be added.
 Inspired by JQuery UI Autocomplete widget and Qt Completer widget.

-# example of usage
-See Application Demo file.
+See how it looks and works [here](https://goldim.github.io/ugpa.completer/).

+# API and Code Samples
+So far there is no generated API docs but you may see code of Application Demo in `source` folder.

 # TODO
 1. Get rid of menu and list separation - make one widget class